 Filter Any Column

-Admin Columns has over 150 columns and most of them support filtering.
+Admin Columns has over 339 columns for posts, users, media and comments, which most of them support filtering.
 Filtering works intuitively.
-Admin Columns will display the same values in the drop-downs as the values in the column itself.
+Admin Columns will display the same values in the dropdowns as the values in the column itself.
 Just select a value to filter on and only the posts containing that value will appear on your screen.
 Still seeing too many posts?
 You can combine filters, and add in sorting as well.

 You can also filter your content using a range.
 This is especially useful for dates and numbers.
 Need to see your which posts are written the last 10 days?
 Or want to see how many users registered between now and the beginning of the year?
 Need to know which products are priced between $10 and $20?
 This is what ranged filtering is for.